This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Once used for defense, the Seoul City Wall now forms the backbone of a hikeable path circling the city.
 There are six sections to this path, which makes for a great way to get between various tourist sites in Seoul.
 I hiked three of them while I was in Seoul.
 The first part of my hike around the Seoul City Wall was the Naksan Mountain Trail section.
 I continued south from there to the Heunginjimun Gate Trail.

 Here is a map of all of the parts of the Seoul City Wall hiking trail.
 The route is well-marked, and there is also this nice map available from the official city website.

 After completing the Naksan Mountain Trail section, I found myself at Heunginjimun Gate in busy Dongdaemun.Book your hotel in Seoul now!

 Looking back toward the north, the Seoul City Wall is very clear.
 Heading south, the wall has not survived or been rebuilt.
 As a result, large parts of the Heunginjimun Gate Trail roughly follow where it used to be.

 The path crosses Cheonggyecheon Stream, which slices through central Seoul.
 On one hand, the concrete channel seems artificial, but when you consider that it is actually a restoration of a stream that was once buried beneath a freeway, this is a victory for urban renewal.
 It’s quite pleasant to walk past the trees along the water, a level below the busy city.

 Nearby, there is a market with street food.

 Further south along the Heunginjimun Gate Trail is the Dongdaemun History & Culture Park, alongside the Dongdaemun Design Park.

-These two parks blend Seoul’s history to the modern era.
+These two parks blend Seoul’s history with the modern era.
 On the western side sits the Dongdaemun Design Park, a magnificent swirl of a building that houses art & design galleries.